 Forage quality is affected by changes in temperature, light and water availability that occur during a drought.
 The effect of drought on quality parameters including crude protein, fibre and digestibility is variable, and any improvements may be offset by decreased yields.
+Nutrients such as vitamin A which is found in green leafy plants can also be limited in drought times.
 Unpredictable conditions and the varying effect on different plant species highlights the need for constant monitoring of forage quality and the importance of feed testing.

 Intentionally grazing pastures with specific plant species that are more tolerant of increased grazing pressure is a wise management choice during drought.
 For example, crested wheatgrass pastures, if available, may be selected to be grazed earlier in the season and for longer periods than normal as this species is more tolerant of grazing pressure than many other forage sources.
 This will allow for reduced or deferred pressure on more grazing-sensitive plants.

 In response to drought conditions, producers may need to consider ways to increase total forage supply in order to balance with animal demand.
 This may include seeding annual forages, making use of crops originally intended for grain production, renting additional pasture land, purchasing feed to supplement on pasture or feeding animals in pens.
 All options must be weighed against economic considerations.